 Instructions

-- Whisk flour, sugar, lemon zest, baking powder, and salt together in a large bowl.
-Grate the frozen butter using a box grater.
-Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized (or a little smaller) crumbs.
+- In a large bowl, whisk together the flour, sugar, lemon zest, baking powder, and salt.
+Using the large holes of a box grater, shred the frozen butter.
+Add the butter to the flour mixture and use a pastry cutter, two forks, or your fingers to blend until the mixture comes together in pea-sized crumbs.
 Place the bowl in the freezer before you continue.

-- Lightly flour a work surface/counter.
-Pour the dough onto the counter and, with floured hands, work dough into a ball as best you can.
-Dough will be sticky.
-If it’s too sticky, add a little more flour.
-If it seems too dry, add 1โ2 more Tablespoons heavy cream.
-Press into an 8-inch disc, about 1 inch thick.
-Using a sharp knife or bench scraper, cut the disc into 8 wedges.
+- Lightly flour a work surface.
+Pour the crumbly mixture onto the surface and, with floured hands, work the dough into a ball as best you can.
+The dough should be sticky and shaggy.
+If it’s too sticky, sprinkle a little more flour on top.
+Press the dough into an 8-inch disc, about 1 inch thick.
+Use a sharp knife or a bench scraper to cut the disc into 8 wedges.

-- Bake for 22โ25 minutes or until golden brown around the edges and lightly browned on top.
-Remove from the oven and let cool for 5 minutes before topping with icing.
+- Bake for 22โ25 minutes or until lightly browned on top and golden around the edges.
+Cool the scones on the baking sheet for 5 minutes before icing.

-- Make the lemon icing: Whisk the confectioners’ sugar and 2 Tablespoons lemon juice together in a small bowl or liquid measuring cup.
-If desired, to thin out, whisk in an additional Tablespoon of lemon juice.
-Drizzle over warm scones.
+- Make the lemon icing: In a small bowl or liquid measuring cup, whisk together the confectioners’ sugar and lemon juice.
+Drizzle the icing over the scones.

-- Store leftover scones covered tightly at room temperature for 2 days or in the refrigerator for 5 days.
+- Store leftover scones covered tightly at room temperature for up to 2 days or in the refrigerator for up to 5 days.

 Notes